-Alpha and Beta arguably are the most widely used ratios to evaluate a fund’s performance but not the only ones.
-As mentioned above as well, there are Standard Deviation, Sharpe Ratio, P/E Ratio, and R-Square, among others, to get meaningful insights on the fund’s performance.
+Alpha and Beta, arguably, are the most widely used ratios to evaluate a fund’s performance but not the only ones.
+As mentioned above as well, there are Standard Deviation, Sharpe Ratio, P/E Ratio, and R-Square, among others, to get meaningful insights into the fund’s performance.
 Let’s get to know each one in brief:

-Standard deviation: it evaluates the quantum of volatility of the fund.
+Standard deviation: It evaluates the quantum of the volatility of the fund.
 Standard deviation determines the deviation a mutual fund’s price has undergone from its mean in different time periods.

 Sharpe Ratio = (Average returns of the fund − Risk-Free Rate) / Standard Deviation of fund’s return